Spectral Independence and Local-to-Global Techniques for Optimal Mixing of Markov Chains: Introduction

 \subsection{Setting}

-These notes study high-dimensional distributions defined by a graph, this corresponds to spin systems in statistical physics and undirected graphical models in machine learning.
+Our setting is high-dimensional probability distributions defined by a graphical representation; this setting corresponds to the equilibrium distribution for \emph{spin systems} in statistical physics and \emph{undirected graphical models} in machine learning.
 Let $G=(V,E)$ be a graph on $n=|V|$ vertices.
+Consider a distribution $\mu$ on a subset of $\{0,1\}^V$.
+Let $\Omega \subseteq \{0,1\}^V$ be the support of $\mu$, that is,